mikewest/scheming-cookies/README.md

 ### The Sec-Nonsecure-Cookie header is weird.
 Can we do better?

-The assumption I'm making here is that developers will not react to public announcements, mailing list threads, blog posts, Lighthouse scores, devtool warnings, or etc. That's been our experience with many deprecations over the years; it is simply difficult to get a message out to a zillion developers.
+The assumption I'm making here is that a subset of developers will not react to public announcements, mailing list threads, blog posts, Lighthouse scores, devtool warnings, or etc. That's been our experience with many deprecations over the years; it is simply difficult to get a message out to _all_ developers.

 Given that assumption, `Sec-Nonsecure-Cookie` aims to create an intermediate step between "The `Cookie` header has all my state!" and "Um.
 Where'd my state go?!", giving developers an opportunity